Arkansas woman accused of selling human body parts via Facebook messenger arrested

-ARKANSAS, USA — According to court documents, a Pennsylvania man was arrested for having buckets of human remains he reportedly bought illegally from an Arkansas woman on Facebook.
+ARKANSAS, USA — An Arkansas woman has been indicted on charges relating to allegedly selling human body parts over Facebook to a man in Pennsylvania.

-Jeremy Pauley, 40, was charged after East Pennsboro Township Police (EPTP) executed a search warrant when a caller reported that Pauley had buckets of "human skin" and "human organs" in his basement, according to documents obtained by our Pennsylvania affiliate WPMT.
+The man was identified last year as Jeremy Pauley, 40, who was charged after East Pennsboro Township Police (EPTP) executed a search warrant when a caller reported that Pauley had buckets of "human skin" and "human organs" in his basement, according to documents obtained by our Pennsylvania affiliate WPMT.

 During the course of the investigation, police were able to determine that Pauley allegedly purchased remains from Candance Scott, a woman in Arkansas, over Facebook Messenger.